fmiller2012/ml-flashcards/README.md

 Submitted by: **Faraji Miller**

-This web app: **This app tests student aptitude over basic machine learning concepts**
+This web app: **This app tests student aptitude over basic machine learning concepts using flashcards.**

 Time spent: **10** hours spent in total